The Golf Majors:

 - The Open Championships at the other links in the rotation.
 Royal St. Georges, Turnberry, Troon, Birkdale, Carnoustie, Hoylake, Royal Lytham and St. Anne’s.
 Not up to the championships at St. Andrews or Muirfield, but the Claret Jug is probably the most prized possession in golf.

-- The U.S. Open at not so classic venues; Chambers Bay, Erin Hills, Torrey Pines, Olympic Fields.
+- The U.S. Open at not so classic venues; Chambers Bay, Erin Hills, Torrey Pines, Olympia Fields.
 You get the idea, good courses, but not quite up to the others listed.

 - Any PGA Championship; one of the four has to be last.
 The courses they choose are hit and miss.
 Despite the strong field tends to have the least accomplished winners.
 This is not a criticism, The PGA is still a major, and only three other tournaments can top it.